 Cinco de Mayo may make visions of margaritas dance in your head.
 But tell that salted glass to hang tight.
 This year, you’re all about kid-friendly fun.
 The holiday — a celebration of the Mexican army’s 1862 victory over France at the Battle of Puebla during the Franco-Mexican War — is a chance to sneak culture into your family’s schedule in bright and bubbly ways.
 Read on for ideas on hanging with bebé this Cinco.

 1. See a colorful new world unfold at National Museum of Mexican Art (1852 W. 19th St., Pilsen).
 The 10,00-piece permanent collection spans ancient Mexico to the present day, and is one of the largest in the country.
+They have two community engagement opportunities May 5: A Ready for the Museum tour which helps parents explore with their 18-36 month olds and an Art Workshop for ages 7-12.
 Entry to the museum is always free.

 2. If a kid in a candy shop is something to remember, what about a kid in a Mexican candy shop?
-Dulcelandia Candy is the largest distributor of Mexican candy in the Midwest and its four locations (two in Little Village, Brighton Park and Logan Square) are well worth a visit.
+Dulcelandia Candy is the largest distributor of Mexican candy in the Midwest and its three locations (Little Village, Brighton Park and Logan Square) are well worth a visit.
 The colorful selection of sweets will make you wish that coconut and mango suckers were a food group.

 6. Hola, shoppers.
 Maxwell Street Market (800 S. Des Plaines St.) is a historic outdoor bazaar filled with vendors that sell jewelry and crafts inspired by Mexico.
 Food and performers are also on hand at the free South Loop event, held every Sunday from 7 a.m.-3 p.m.
 Go hungry because you’ll find delicious churros and loads of authentic Mexican food vendors.

-10. Satisfy your sweet tooth at one of Bombon Bakery’s four locations in West Loop, Pilsen, Little Village and Chicago Lawn.
+8. Satisfy your sweet tooth at one of Bombon Bakery’s four locations (West Loop, Pilsen, Little Village and Chicago Lawn).
 The neighborhood bakery is known for its traditional dessert tres leches cake, a vanilla sponge cake soaked in three types of milk with hints of rum, sweet vanilla, cream and cinnamon.
 They give it their own twist with variations like pina colada, java beans and Mexican chocolate.

-11. Let The Kids’ Table (2864 N. Lincoln Ave., Lakeview) keep the kids occupied for the night while you have your own adult-only Cinco celebration.
-On May 6 from 6 p.m.-9 p.m., kids can make their quesadillas, guacamole with homemade chips and faux strawberry margaritas.
-They’ll follow that up with a showing of Lilo & Stitch 2, Stitch has a Glitch.
+9. Let The Kids’ Table (2337 W. North Ave., Wicker Park) keep the kids occupied for the night while you have your own adult-only Cinco celebration.
+On May 5 from 6 p.m.-9 p.m., kids can make their own Nachos and Mexican Wedding Cookies and top off the festivities by crafting a sombrero.

-12. If you prefer to get in on the cooking fun with the kids, hit up The Kids’ Table for a family Cinco Fiesta on May 5 (2237 W. North Ave., Wicker Park) or May 6 (2864 N. Lincoln Ave., Lakeview) from 6 p.m.-7:30 p.m.
-Families will make veggie tacos, guacamole and homemade chips, margaritas and dark chocolate pepita clusters.
+10. If you prefer to get in on the cooking fun with the kids, hit up The Kids’ Table for a family Cinco Fiesta on May 4 (2237 W. North Ave., Wicker Park) or May 5 (2864 N. Lincoln Ave., Lakeview).
+Families will make Enchilada Pizza, Guacamole & Homemade Tortilla Chips & Coconut Horchata.